miloofcroton/advanced-go/README.md

 This is an exploration of [gin-gonic](https://github.com/gin-gonic/gin), an http framework.

+This is ran alone.

+## consul-core

 ## consul-web

-This is an exploration of [consul] for service discovery.
+This is an exploration of [consul] for service discovery and configuration.

+## simple-web

+## k8s-web